 The Company provided funding for the production of butchery videos to enhance the value of its meat courses at undergraduate and postgraduate level.
 Videos for beef, lamb, pork and poultry help develop a practical understanding of butchery skills, as well as improving experience and expertise on the value and use of different cuts.

-Harper’s Food Creativity and Innovation Laboratory enables students to undertake food photography, packaging design and product development with funds from the Company assisting the purchase of photographic equipment for the laboratory, providing more ‘hands-on’ activity for students.
+The Company also helped to finance its Food Creativity and Innovation Laboratory, which enables students to undertake food photography, packaging design and product development with WCB funding assisting the purchase of photographic equipment for the laboratory, providing more ‘hands-on’ activity for students.

 In recent years, the Company has supported Master of Research (MRes) degrees at the University.
 MRes degrees are of particular value for equipping students who are going into industry - enabling them to make use of relevant research and analytical techniques.

 Students spend one third of the course studying four taught modules which follow a common framework, and the remainder of their time is focused on an in-depth research project.
 The area of research and title of the research project are agreed with a dedicated supervisor.
 The courses are delivered in one or two-week blocks throughout the academic year.
 For students who are already embarking on their careers, it is possible to complete the MRes over a two-year period with companies sometimes allowing time for study during working hours.

 The five videos below show the five students currently working on projects sponsored by the WCB: